Another mosquito-transmitted illness is making headlines as the annoying insect continues to earn its reputation as the world's deadliest animal.

 What is Eastern equine encephalitis?

-According to the Centers for Disease Control and Prevention (CDC), the EEE virus can cause encephalitis, which is rare inflammation of the brain.
+According to the CDC, the EEE virus can cause encephalitis, which is rare inflammation of the brain.
 In the United States, there are usually only five to 10 cases of EEE reported each year.
 It can only be transmitted by the bite of an infected mosquito.
 Some of the mosquitoes that can spread the virus to humans include the Aedes, Coquillettidia and Culex species.
 EEE can't be spread from person to person or from horses to people.

 The disease was first recognized in 1831 when 75 horses died of a similar condition in Massachusetts, according to a Purdue University newsletter edited by virologist Dr. Roman Pogranichniy.
 The virus was isolated two years later when a significant outbreak of encephalomyelitis occurred in horses in parts of Delaware, Maryland, New Jersey and Virginia, along the coast.